 Peanut Butter Cake:

 - Preheat oven to 350ºF.
-Grease a 10X15″ jelly roll pan.
-(For 9X13″ pan see recipe notes)
+Grease a 10X15" jelly roll pan.
+(For 9X13" pan see recipe notes.)

 - In a large saucepan melt butter over medium heat.
 Add water and peanut butter and bring to a boil.
 Remove from heat and stir in sugar.
 To the saucepan add flour, baking soda, and salt.
-Stir until well blended.½ cup (1 stick) unsalted butter, 1 cup water, ½ cup peanut butter, 2 cups sugar, 2 cups all-purpose flour, ½ teaspoon baking soda, ½ teaspoon salt
+Stir until well blended.½ cup unsalted butter, 1 cup water, ½ cup peanut butter, 2 cups sugar, 2 cups all-purpose flour, ½ teaspoon baking soda, ½ teaspoon salt

-Chocolate Frosting:
+Chocolate Frosting

 - In a medium saucepan add butter and cocoa powder.
 Stir together over medium heat until butter melts and mixture is very smooth.½ cup (1 stick) unsalted butter, 6 tablespoons unsweetened cocoa powder